A screen grab from the English Democrats' party political broadcast

-Yes, the build-up to today’s European elections has been dominated entirely by a one-man publicity machine.
+Yes, the buildup to today’s European Union elections has been dominated entirely by the one-man publicity machine that is Nigel Farage, head of the nativist UK Independence Party.
 But that doesn't mean that there aren't other groups of narcissists out there who aren't at least as deserving of your attention.
-So, before you go to cast your vote for UKIP, let's review some party political broadcasts from other groups – groups who also refuse to adhere to the staid PR conventions of Westminster's "Big Three", like using decent microphones and not putting giant CGI monsters in your videos.
+So let's review some party political broadcasts from other groups—groups who also refuse to adhere to the staid PR conventions of Britain's major parties, like using decent microphones and not putting giant CGI monsters in your videos.

-As far as tiny right-wing party political broadcasts go, no one’s nailed the re-blog market quite like the An Independence from Europe party.
-Because what they lack in naming skills, they’ve made up for with this scaremongering B-movie pastiche of a giant killer octopus-type thing with an EU flag on its forehead going HAM all over Westminster and the Bank of England.
+As far as tiny right-wing party political broadcasts go, no one’s nailed the re-blog market quite like the Independence from Europe party.
+Because what they lack in naming skills, they’ve made up for with this scaremongering B-movie pastiche of a giant-killer-octopus-type thing with an EU flag on its forehead going HAM all over Westminster and the Bank of England.

-The problem, however, is that while the first minute is actually fairly well made – in a Torchwood meets Attack of the Killer Tomatoes kind of way – they blew their budget for the remaining three-and-a-half minutes.
-Which leaves the rest of the video looking a bit like one of those Colgate adverts where “dentists” stand in shopping centres gormlessly rubbing ice cubes on people’s teeth.
+The problem, however, is that while the first minute is actually fairly well made—in a Doctor Who meets Attack of the Killer Tomatoes kind of way—they blew their budget for the remaining three and a half minutes.
+Which leaves the rest of the video looking a bit like one of those Colgate TV ads in which “dentists” stand in shopping malls bizarrely rubbing ice cubes on people’s teeth.

-As the clip unfolds, we meet a few of the party’s supporters, including their “Dutch ally” Laurence Stassen, who – confusingly – is also their MEP candidate for South East England.
-We’re then introduced to party leader Mike Nattrass, MEP for the West Midlands and a man who was elected as a UKIP candidate but de-selected last year after failing their candidate examination.
-Yep, that's right – he failed an integrity exam that was passed by people who believe in compulsory abortion for foetuses with Down's syndrome and have publicly dismissed all Muslims as "sandal-wearing, bomb-making, camel-riding, goat-fucking ragheads".
+As the clip unfolds, we meet a few of the party’s supporters, including their “Dutch ally” Laurence Stassen, who—confusingly—is also their EU parliamentary candidate for Southeast England.
+We’re then introduced to party leader Mike Nattrass, member of the European Parliament for the West Midlands and a man who was elected as a UKIP candidate but de-selected last year after failing their candidate exam.
+Yep, that's right—he failed an integrity exam that was passed by people who believe in compulsory abortion for fetuses with Down's syndrome and have publicly dismissed all Muslims as "sandal-wearing, bomb-making, camel-riding, goat-fucking ragheads."

-Mike subsequently accused Nigel Farage of rigging the process so that only his “cronies” would be hired, before describing UKIP as a “totalitarian regime”.
-Which seems like a pretty bold statement to make about a party that can’t even organise a political rally, let alone establish central control of an entire country.
+Mike subsequently accused Nigel Farage of rigging the process so that only his “cronies” would be hired, before describing UKIP as a “totalitarian regime."
+Which seems like a pretty bold statement to make about a party that can’t even organize a political rally, let alone establish central control of an entire country.

-In their broadcast, The Christian Peoples Alliance (CPA) have eschewed peripheral stuff like policies and useful information in favour of just introducing all their European candidates by name, in a list, accompanied by what sounds like something you'd hear on a DJ Koze FACT mix.
-This is probably wise, given that the last time one of their candidates stood in front of a video camera he told Andrew Neil: "All Christians believe that God does and can do things with nature."
+In their broadcast, the Christian Peoples Alliance (CPA) have eschewed peripheral stuff like policies and useful information in favor of just introducing all their European candidates by name, in a list, accompanied by what sounds like something you'd hear on a DJ Koze mix.
+This is probably wise, given that the last time one of their candidates stood in front of a video camera he told journalist Andrew Neil: "All Christians believe that God does and can do things with nature."

-This, unless you're campaigning for mayor in 1920s Bradford, is not a good way to win votes, but who knows: perhaps CPA's inevitable failure to make a dent at the polls will incur the wrath of the Almighty and ruin summer for everyone.
+This, unless you're campaigning for mayor of a depressed city in the 1920s, is not a good way to win votes, but who knows: Perhaps CPA's inevitable failure to make a dent at the polls will incur the wrath of the Almighty and ruin summer for everyone.

 Ah, the BNP.
 With the rise of UKIP and the emergence of the UK’s new far-right street team, Britain First, poor beleaguered Nick Griffin and his band of tin-pot fascists have had their market share shredded.
 No surprise, then, that their video opens with an attack not on the EU, or even the coalition government, but on Farage himself.

 Which sounds extreme, but after the song, we’re whisked away to a lovely bucolic British setting, where Nick Griffin happens to be hanging out.
-“I’m sure you enjoyed that!” he grimaces, before asking us to “listen to ordinary people like you”.
-These "ordinary people" comprise a van driver who sounds like a rejected Lee Nelson sketch, a Scouse soldier demanding capital punishment, a mum who’s unhappy about foreign children learning English and – my personal favourite – a man dressed like a vicar playing with a padlock on a church door.
+“I’m sure you enjoyed that!” he grimaces, before asking us to “listen to ordinary people like you."
+These "ordinary people" comprise a van driver who sounds like a rejected late-night sketch comedy character, a soldier demanding capital punishment, a mom who’s unhappy about foreign children learning English and—my personal favorite—a man dressed like a priest playing with a padlock on a church door.

 It’s not immediately clear whether or not he owns a key to the padlock, but after a bit of digging I feel confident saying he doesn’t.
-It turns out the guy's name is “Reverend” Robert West, a man who appears to have no affiliation to the Church of England, or – in fact – any church other than The Christian Council of Britain, one he set up himself, and that is based in his house, not a church.
+It turns out the guy's name is “Reverend” Robert West, a man who appears to have no affiliation with the Church of England, or in fact any church other than the Christian Council of Britain, one he set up himself, and that is based in his house, not a church.

-This clip from the National Liberal Party is easily my favourite of the bunch.
-While it might be completely devoid of political nuance, passion and technical ability, it more than makes up for it in brevity and what I imagine is a pretty serious flouting of musical copyright law.
+This clip from the National Liberal Party is easily my favorite of the bunch.
+While it might be completely devoid of political nuance, passion, and technical ability, it more than makes up for it in brevity and what I imagine is a pretty serious flouting of musical copyright law.

 Proving that Windows 98 WordArt is still available for consumer use, this is a great example of what you can achieve if you put literally no effort or money into your election video.
 The only slight issue is that, having watched it a couple of times, I still have absolutely no idea what their policies are.